instaclustr/cassandra-operator/doc/auth.md

 # Auth

-Cassandra operator is by default set up with the following configuration properties in CDC spec (1):
+Cassandra operator is by default set up with the following configuration properties in CDC spec:

 ```
 cassandraAuth: